blankoworld/makefly/special/about.md

 ## What's Makefly ?

-Makefly is a static weblog engine working thanks to a BSD makefile under GNU Affero General Public License (AGPL).
+Makefly is a fast and lightweight alternative to Nanoblogger static weblog engine.
+It's Lua and BSD Makefile powered and is provided under the GNU Affero General Public License (AGPL).

 It's composed of: